junior-devleague/cyber-security/projects/Networking-Video-Project.md

 # Networking Video Project

-### Objective 1: Plan your video
+Your Objective is to create a short, 3-5 minute video explaing the basic networking concepts.

-Your Objective is to create a short, 3-5 minute video explaing the basic networking comcepts.
+You can use whatever tools you want to create your video but your video must be appropriate, not offesenive and follow school guidelines.

-You can use whatever tools you want to create your video but the output must be appropriate and not offesenive.
+### Objective 1: Storyboard your Video
 1. Get into groups of 3-4 people
 1. Storyboard out your video [Storyboard Templates](https://www.sampletemplates.com/business-templates/free-storyboard-templates.html)
 1. Decide what information you are going to include, the tools you need, how much time its going to take, etc.
 1. Decide what tool(s) you will use for your project [Tools](https://elearningindustry.com/18-free-digital-storytelling-tools-for-teachers-and-students)

-Objective 1: Due by the end of class on Thursday 11/16/17
+Objective 1: Turn in storyboard by the end of class on Thursday 11/16/17

 #### Resources
 [Video Ideas](https://www.edutopia.org/blog/using-video-in-classroom-ron-peck)